A Little Calmer Asks....Why can't I switch off?

 In this digital age, where we never switch off our phones, have access to 24 hour TV shows, can stream what we want when we want, are always available to people via text, WhatsApp, social media, phone call and are bombarded with adverts, news and updates throughout the day, is it any wonder we can’t switch off?

 We use our devices now for almost everything we do.
 We use them as phones, laptops and tablets, for work and general communications, but it doesn’t stop there.
 We bank with them, we read books on them, we do our shopping on them, we use them to find things out, we have 24-hour access to our emails, personal and work, we play games on them, we stream movies and music on them, we monitor our health on them…the bulk of our lives are on our devices.
-And now, with AI, many people consider these devices to be their friend and ally.
 And do we ever switch them off?
 No, we do not.
 So, at what point do we expect to switch off ourselves?
 Perhaps that's why so many of us feel as though our minds are constantly busy, even when we’re sitting quietly on the sofa.
 Our bodies are home, but our brains are still catching up.

-I have become increasingly aware of just how much time I spend on my phone, and I would like to consider myself someone who does not bend to instant gratification, I will not always answer my phone and I do not feel the need to read and reply to messages the second my phone dings, however more and more I find myself saying to my 5 year old son, “hang on a sec” while I finish reading an email on my phone or composing a WhatsApp reply or even scrolling through Vinted!
+I have become increasingly aware of just how much time I spend on my phone, and I would like to consider myself someone who does not bend to instant gratification.
+I will not always answer my phone, sometimes I don't even know where I've put it, and I do not feel the need to read and reply to messages the second my phone dings.
+However, more and more I find myself saying to my 5 year old son, “hang on a sec” while I finish reading an email on my phone or composing a WhatsApp reply or even scrolling through Vinted!
 I have often talked about putting my phone away when I pick my son up from school, so that I can’t be distracted by it and can give him my full attention, but then I’ll need a recipe for dinner, which is on my phone, or he’ll ask me about something which I can very quickly look up, on my phone, and back out it comes!
-I have also discussed only checking my work emails at certain times of the day, but as a business owner in the early days of growth, I am keen to respond quickly to enquiries and therefore I keep alerts on my phone for when a new business email comes in, and 9/10 times I respond to it, immediately.
+I have also considered only checking my work emails at certain times of the day, but as a business owner in the early days of growth, I am keen to respond quickly to enquiries and therefore I keep alerts on my phone for when a new business email comes in, and 9/10 times I respond to it, immediately.

 Sometimes I long for a return to the 1980s, when checking your emails meant waiting for the computer to fire up while you made a cup of tea, listening to the dulcet tones of the modem dialling up.
 And if someone wanted to get hold of you?
-They'd leave a message on the landline answering machine and you'd call them back when you had time.
+They'd leave a message on the landline answering machine and you'd call them back when you got home and had time to talk.

 It's no surprise that so many of us feel permanently tired.
 Not necessarily because we've done too much physically, but because our brains have spent the entire day processing information.
-So, with life being so full on is it surprising we are forgetting how to switch ourselves off and is it any more surprising that more and more of us are searching for ways to slow down?
+So, with life being so full on, is it surprising we are forgetting how to switch ourselves off, or that more and more of us are searching for ways to slow down?

-I found Indian Head Massage over 20 years ago, in the days when advertising involved flyers through people’s doors and in local highstreets, and through word of mouth.
-I have always loved it, having the skills to make people feel relaxed, to watch shoulder and neck tension melt away and see how calm people look after taking a little bit of time just for them.
-And that was at a time when things were only starting to speed up to the rate at which we live our lives today.
+I found Indian Head Massage over 20 years ago.
+I have always loved having the skills to make people feel relaxed, to watch shoulder and neck tension melt away and see how calm people look after taking a little bit of time just for them.

 So why can't you switch off?
-Perhaps because you've never really been shown how.
+Perhaps because you've never really been shown how, or that this modern life doesn't provide the opportunity.
 We live in a world that celebrates productivity, rewards being busy and keeps us constantly connected.
-Slowing down just because we want to, not because we must, can almost feel uncomfortable, or even guilty.
+Slowing down just because we want to, not because we must, can almost feel uncomfortable, or bring on a sense of guilt for not being productive.
 But rest isn't something we have to earn.
 It's something we need.
+If you find yourself feeling guilty for not being 'productive' it is worth remembering this; resting allows your body the chance to be productive in it's own job, of healing and restoring.

 The good news is that switching off isn't something we've forgotten forever.
 Like any habit, it can be practised.
-Sometimes it starts with something as simple as putting your phone in another room for ten minutes, stepping outside for a few deep breaths, or giving yourself permission to pause without feeling you have to be productive.
+Sometimes it starts with something as simple as putting your phone in another room for ten minutes, stepping outside for a few deep breaths, or giving yourself permission to pause, look around and be here now.

 This Week's A Little Calmer Moment